Computer Science Employment

 Review of completed applications will begin June 20, 2022.
 The position will remain open until filled.

-Review of applications will begin on December 1, 2021, and will continue until the positions are filled.
-The University will perform background checks on all new faculty hires prior to making a final offer of employment.
+Applications will continue to be accetped until the position is filled.
+The University will perform background checks on all new hires prior to employment.

 Charlottesville: "A Place Like No Other"